-- For faulty user-generated input, our application should politely tell the user that something is not right, and encourage him to change his input field. - For bad server-generated input, we do not need to be that polite. - In that case, we know that someone has deliberately gone to some length modifying data that are not easily modifiable.
+- For faulty user-generated input, our application should politely tell the user that something is not right, and encourage him to change his input field. - For bad server-generated input, we do not need to be that polite. - In that case, we know that someone has deliberately tried to alter data that are not easily modifiable.
 The application should abort the operation and log the incident. - A clean page with "Bad input.
-Incident logged." is enough.

-It may even stop him from having further attempts.
+Incident logged." is enough. - It may even stop him from having further attempts.